Written By Shubham Arora

 Edited By: Shubham Arora | Published By: Shubham Arora | Published: Mar 31, 2026, 11:16 PM (IST)

 Apple appears to have briefly enabled its Apple Intelligence features for users in China, even though the company hasn’t officially rolled them out in the region yet.
 Some users spotted the features inside their iPhone settings, which made it seem like the rollout had finally begun.
-Also Read: How to move your Apple Music playlists to YouTube Music in minutes
+Also Read: 7 Phone Charging Mistakes That Damage Battery Health

 But that wasn’t the case.
 The features appeared briefly and were then pulled back soon after.
 This has now been linked to an unintended rollout, not a planned release.
-Also Read: ChatGPT is turning into an app hub, can it rival Apple’s App Store?
+Also Read: Uber, Ola, Rapido could vanish from Apple and Google app stores in Maharashtra, here’s why

 There was no official announcement from Apple around this.
 That itself was a sign that something was off.
 Reports later pointed out that the features were enabled by mistake and were not part of any scheduled update.